Kimpton22/Tutorials-And-Guides/PyRAI2MD/Case Study 4: Machine Learned - Nonadiabatic Molecular Dynamics/Step-by-Step.md

 6. sampling – the input to generate ML-NAMD simulations

 # Step 1: Initial condition
 This will run a Wigner sampling on the reactant and will create the folders for the initial conditions.
 This folder should contain the following:
-3. {}
+1. {filename}-###.xyz - Wigner sampled geometry
+2. run_PyRAI2MD.sh - submission script for the PyRAI2MD job
+3. input - PyRAI2MD input file

 How to run:
 ``python3 traj_generator.py control``